 But people will always want to know what others are doing — it’s just human nature.
 And in the investing space, there is so much information, so much data, and others are doing so much, it makes sense that you want to know what others are doing.

 That’s why there is one area where I feel comfortable sharing my thoughts: The Premier Forum.
 This is our signature paid product, and if you’re willing to join and pay, you can learn exactly what I’m looking at and investing in.
 Since you’re paying to read my insights, I don’t really worry about what you’re doing with the information, especially since you’re likely a much more experienced investor who’s willing to pay to join a private forum.

 Beyond that, investments always make money when you enter them.
-In the forum, we share trades when we make them.
-Not 1-2 years later.
-In my story above, John was investing in a stock that I had already locked in huge gains over the prior 1.5 years.
+In the forum, we share trades when we make them — not one to two years later.
+In my story above, John was investing in a stock in which I had already locked in huge gains over the prior 1.5 years.
 He was too late to the party.
-If you don't want to be late to an investment, you have to get in on the buy, not the hold.
+If you don’t want to be late to an investment, you have to get in on the buy, not the hold.

 Readers, what are your thoughts on sharing your investments with people, even your closest friends and family?